GitHub

 Multiple GitHub organizations are not supported for ownership, and Cortex will use the default configuration when fetching teams.

 Cortex maps users' email addresses to discovered GitHub accounts, so you never need to define email ownership in an entity descriptor.
+Users must be members of GitHub teams to be pulled in to Cortex.

 Events